Viliprant/viliprantpoll/readme.md

 ## TODO
 - Create `Views`
-- Able to vote
   - Add a poll (View)
+- Be able to vote
 - Add `authentification`

 ## Features